learn-the-web/topics/code-character-cheat-sheet.md

       - name: '`&`'
         details:
           - '**Ampersand**, and-symbol.'
-          - 'Used to start entities in HTML; and in conditions in Javascript, meaning “and”.'
+          - 'Used to start entities in HTML; and in conditions in JavaScript, meaning “and”.'
       - name: '`_`'
         details:
           - '**Underscore**.'
-          - 'Can be used to separate words in file paths or function names in Javascript.'
+          - 'Can be used to separate words in file paths or function names in JavaScript.'

 ---